Buile Hill Park: History

+The park incorporates Seedley Park (opened in 1876) and the grounds of three houses: Buile Hill Mansion (opened as a public park in 1903), Springfield Villa (added in 1927) and Hart Hill house (purchased in 1924 and opened in 1938).

+Elizabethan era

-In 1590, victims of the plague had been buried in Hart Hill Meadow, which had been bought by the local authorities.
+In 1590, victims of the plague were buried in a pit in Hart Hill Meadow, which had been bought by the local authorities.
+Hart Hill is one of the areas that makes up the modern park, and is found near the junction of Eccles Old Road and Weaste Lane.

+Georgian era

+Buile Hill Mansion was built between 1825 and 1827 for Sir Thomas Potter, and was designed by architect Sir Charles Barry.

-John Potter of Tadcaster (1728-1802) was firstly a draper and had a shop in Tadcaster.
-All his children were born in this shop.
-John also took on a farm at Wighill and then one he rented from Sir Walter Vavasour at Wingate Hill.
-Two of his sons, William and Richard, opened a warehouse at no 2, Cannon Street, Manchester in 1802.
-They were joined there on 1 January 1803, by their brother, Thomas.
-They created the firm of William, Thomas and Richard Potter.
+Potter's father, John Potter of Tadcaster (1728-1802), was firstly a draper.
+All his children were born in his Tadcaster shop, including Thomas in 1774.
+John Potter also took on a farm at Wighill then rented another one at Wingate Hill from Sir Walter Vavasour.
+His sons William and Richard opened a warehouse at No. 2, Cannon Street, Manchester in 1802, which Thomas joined later on 1 January 1803, forming the firm William, Thomas and Richard Potter.
 William left the firm in 1806.
 Thomas and Richard Potter formed a small band of free traders and reformers which lasted for more than a quarter of a century.
 They used to meet in Thomas and Richard's "plotting parlour" situated at the back of their Cannon Street warehouse.